futurestudio/build-a-node-cli/README.md

 ## Free Video Series
-This repository is the companion to a [free YouTube video series](https://www.youtube.com/watch?v=qE_TKIcu4pE&list=PLpUMhvC6l7ANfqV2erFmMJ6v9DQDS28L9).
+This repository is the companion to a [**free YouTube video series**](https://www.youtube.com/watch?v=qE_TKIcu4pE&list=PLpUMhvC6l7ANfqV2erFmMJ6v9DQDS28L9).
 The videos walk you through the process of creating your own CLI with Node.js

 ## Content